Python Turtle - Lesson 2

 11 my_ttl.left(3)

-• Investigate the code by changing aspect of the code.
+Investigate the code by changing different parts of it.

 Exercises